(CNN) -- Here is a look at the life of Sidney Poitier, award winning actor, and civil rights and anti-apartheid activist.

 2000 - Publishes second autobiography, "Measure of a Man: A Spiritual Autobiography."

-2000 - Winner, Grammy Award for Best Spoken Word Album, for "The Measure Of A Man."
+2000 - Wins the Grammy Award for Best Spoken Word Album for "The Measure Of A Man."

 2002 - Receives an honorary Academy Award "in recognition of his remarkable accomplishments as an artist and as a human being."